malvinys/express-typescript/README.md

-# qcorp-attendee-api-storage
+# express-typescript

-This project is storage api for Qcorp Attendee.
+This project is a storage api.

 ### How To Run This Project